 Do not include activities that are ineligible uses of funds under EPA’s Multipurpose Grant (e.g., land acquisition; building demolition that is not necessary to assess or remediate contamination at the site; building construction).

-Please refer to the FY23 FAQs for additional examples of eligible and ineligible uses of funds (including administrative costs).
-For questions not covered by the FY23 FAQs, contact your Regional Brownfields Contact listed in Section VII.
+Please refer to the FY24 FAQs for additional examples of eligible and ineligible uses of funds (including administrative costs) and information on classifying construction costs.
+For questions not covered by the FY24 FAQs, contact your Regional Brownfields Contact listed in Section VII.

 Description of Tasks/Activities and Outputs